 - In partnership with Sindyanna of Galilee, CDT members have the opportunity to make regular purchases of Sindyanna’s certified organic, fair trade and kosher (for Passover) olive oil and za’atar which supports this non-profit organization led by a team of Arab and Jewish women working to create social change from the ground up.
 Sindyanna’s goals are to produce outstanding olive oil and other premium food products, while enhancing Arab-Jewish cooperation, promoting Fair Trade, creating economic opportunities for Arab women, and assisting local growers and producers.

-- Participating in Community Supported Agriculture (CSA) through Red Fire Farm.
-Since 2010, Dorshei Tzedek, together with other area congregations, has partnered with Red Fire Farm to serve as a “drop off site” during the Farm’s CSA season.
-CSA, Community Supported Agriculture, is a growing and inspiring alternative model of interaction between farms and consumers.
-Consumers join CSAs as members, and buy a “share” of the farm’s harvest at the beginning of the season.
+- Participating in Community Supported Agriculture (CSA).
+Since 2010, Dorshei Tzedek, together with other area congregations, has partnered with Red Fire Farm to connect consumers with the source of their food, and promote local, sustainable, and organic agriculture.
 These memberships allow the farmer to pay for seeds, fertilizer, water, equipment and labor, and the consumer thus shares both the risk and the bounty of the growing season with the farmer.
 In return, the members get a weekly share of the farm’s harvest throughout the growing season.
-CSAs are a way to connect consumers with the source of their food, and to promote local, sustainable and organic agriculture.
-Shares are available through Red Fire Farm’s web site at http://www.redfirefarm.com.

 - Supporting the Coalition of Immokalee Workers.
 CIW is a worker-based human rights organization internationally recognized for its achievements in the fields of social responsibility, human trafficking, and gender-based violence at work.
 Built on a foundation of farm worker community organizing starting in 1993, and reinforced with the creation of a national consumer network since 2000, CIW’s work has steadily grown over more than twenty years to encompass three broad and overlapping spheres: The Fair Food Program, The Anti-Slavery Campaign, The Campaign for Fair Food.